 \section{Discussion}

-We have shown that every instance of the distillation protocols of Ref.~\cite{HHPW2017magic} using normal codes corresponds to a single generalized divisible code.
+We have unified two large classes of distillation protocols by showing that every instance of the distillation protocols of Ref.~\cite{Knill2004a,HHPW2017magic} based on Clifford measurements using normal codes corresponds to a single generalized divisible code that admits a transversal non-Clifford logical gate.
 The correspondence is exact, so one can analyze the error of the protocol in Ref.~\cite{HHPW2017magic} via the resulting generalized divisible code.
+Note that this unification does not cover all known protocols, especially those that do not always accept the output even in the limit of noiseless non-Clifford gates~\cite{BravyiKitaev2005Magic,Reichardt2005,HowardDawkins2015}; if a protocol admits a representation in terms of a single block code with a transversal non-Clifford gate, then the protocol must always accept the output upon noiseless non-Clifford inputs.

-As a distillation protocol, the protocol of Ref.~\cite{HHPW2017magic} can be thought of as ``spacetime'' protocol, since not all noisy $T$-gates are applied initially; in fact, noisy $T$-gates that are consumed initially is only a small fraction of all noisy $T$ gates.
-In contrast, the protocol using the corresponding divisible code as derived here can be thought of as ``space-only'' protocol, since all noisy $T$-gates are used at the very beginning.
-Direct comparison of the two approaches is not appropriate, without any further information of qubit and Clifford gate implementations.
-The spacetime protocol has relatively small space footprint at the price of large $T$-depth, whereas the space-only protocol requires large space overhead, but has $T$-depth 1.
-The true depth including all Clifford gates of the space-only protocol is probably smaller.
+As a distillation protocol, the protocol of Ref.~\cite{HHPW2017magic} can be thought of as ``spacetime'' protocol, since not all noisy $T$-gates are applied initially; in fact, noisy $T$-gates that are consumed initially are only a small fraction of all the noisy $T$ gates.
+In contrast, the protocol using the corresponding divisible code as derived here can be thought of as a ``space-only'' protocol, since all noisy $T$-gates are used at the very beginning.
+Direct comparison of the two approaches is not appropriate, without further information about qubit and Clifford gate implementations.
+The spacetime protocol has a relatively small space footprint at the price of a large $T$-depth, whereas the space-only protocol requires a large space overhead, but has a $T$-depth of 1.
+The true depth including all Clifford gates of the space-only protocol is probably smaller than that of the spacetime protocol.
 This may not be obvious since the decoding routine (the inverse of encoding) generally becomes more complicated as the code length increases.
 However, a large portion of the stabilizers of the space-only protocol is block-diagonal (see Theorem~\ref{thm:completeCheckMatrix}), which can be encoded/decoded in parallel.